jaymell/top_sites/Readme.md

 Primary goal is to build an IP geolocation dataset for visualization with Google Maps / d3.js

 ## Dependencies
-See requirements.txt -- use 'pip install -r requirements.txt' to install them
+* Python modules -- see requirements.txt -- use 'pip install -r requirements.txt' to install them
+* 'dig' and 'whois' command line utils
+* Access to a mongo DB server -- specify connection details in 'mongo.cfg'

 ## Future improvements
 1. Alternative implementations for geolocating: